maduhu/Documentation/PKI Guide.md

 Once the certificates have been created, you will need to integrate them with your service.
 We will use central-ledger as an example here.

 #### Server
 On the server side, you'll want to set it up so that every incoming request is checked against the cert.
-In the projects so far, our team has used Hapi, but it's just as simple just using Node libraries.
+In the projects so far, our team has used Hapi, but it's just as simple when using Node libraries.
-Both methods are shown to make the process as easy as possible.
+Both methods are shown to make the process as straightforward as possible.

 ##### Setting up with Hapi
 On the server side, we simply added the key and cert to a tls object.
 When the server connection is initialized, the tls object is added as an option.